chrootlogin/silex-userprovider/README.md

     mysql -uUSER -pPASSWORD MYDBNAME < vendor/jasongrimes/silex-simpleuser/sql/mysql.sql

-Note: if you're upgrading from SimpleUser 1.x, follow the instructions in [sql/MIGRATION.md](sql/MIGRATION.md) instead, to migrate the database without losing existing data.

 You should now be able to create an account at the `/user/register` URL.
 Make the new account an administrator by editing the record directly in the database and setting the `users.roles` column to `ROLE_USER,ROLE_ADMIN`.
 (After you have one admin account, it can grant the admin role to others via the web interface.)